We’ve been wondering, ‘Are redheads more likely to be left-handed?’ We thought we’d find out.

 So we want to know what proportion of redheads are left-handed?
 That’s where you come in, lovely ginger pals.

-Join our poll and answer whether you’re left or right-handed, so we can get one step closer to understanding the weird and wonderful world of redhead genetics.
+Comment below with whether you’re left or right-handed, so we can get one step closer to understanding the weird and wonderful world of redhead genetics.
+We’ll be back with the results!